 In that instance the overproduction produces biofilm, which blocks antibiotics and antimicrobial herbs.
 At the same time, yeast begins to grow, allowing other other planktonic, parasitic bacteria to get into your gut tissue and begin to grow as well.
 It's like a bacterial feeding ground happening in your stomach!
 Your weakened immune system gets overwhelmed and your body begins to produce more cortisol in efforts to amp up the immune response, but it’s not enough and results in giving you anxiety.

-This is where Hailey found herself.
-But in order to beat it she was going to have to do the reverse of everything she was taught in body building.
-The challenge is more mental then it is physical.
-Not only that i had to pull her one stress reliever, her workouts.
-This is hard enough but then I ask you to eat carbs in a 3 day pulse format and do yoga.
-The process isolates you while you recover and plays games with your mind.
-But she hung in there and we had to coach her through many tough moments.
-But that’s what Hailey is, tough.
-She held on when others would break.
-It took 12 weeks and it’s still not perfect but she can live life again.
-Proud of you Hailey! #createimpact
+This is where Hailey found herself at.
+But in order to beat it, she was going to have to do the opposite of everything she was taught in body building.
+The challenge was more mental than it was physical.
+We had to handle her one stress reliever: her workouts.
+This is hard enough for her, but then we had to ask her to eat carbs in a 3-day-pulse and do yoga.
+Keep in mind as a bodybuilder, these are things she was not familiar with in her regular routine!
+But she hung in there, even after coaching her through many tough moments.
+But that’s what Hailey is: tough.
+She held on when she wanted to break.
+We're only 12 weeks in and she said she "feels like she can live life again".